kubernetes/website/docs/concepts/configuration/pod-priority-preemption.md

 be backward compatible.

 ## PriorityClass
-PriorityClass is a non-namespaced object that defines a mapping from a PriorityClassName to the integer value of the priority.
+PriorityClass is a non-namespaced object that defines a mapping from a priority class name (represented in the "name" field of the PriorityClass object's metadata) to the integer value of the priority.
 The higher the value, the higher the priority.
 The value is specified in `value` field which is required.
 PriorityClass objects can have any 32-bit integer value smaller than or equal to 1 billion.
 Larger numbers are reserved for critical system pods that should not normally be preempted or evicted.
+A cluster admin should create one PriorityClass object for each such mapping that they want.

 PriorityClass also has two optional fields: `globalDefault` and `description`.
 `globalDefault` indicates that the value of this PriorityClass should be used for